 “Salvation?
 What are you gonna save?”

-The mountains, if not the kingdom itself and all its inhabitants.
+The mountains, if not the kingdom itself, and all its inhabitants.
 The future of this disintegrating kingdom.
-If only he had the time to go back to the beginning and explain everything and make him understand.
+If only he had the time to go back to the beginning and explain everything and make them understand.
 But even the time to do that was too precious.
 He had to press on.
-When the plant withered, he could not bear the thought that he had walked when he could have run.
+When the plant withered, he could not bear the thought that he’d walked when he could have run.

 “The emperor is a big important person.
 You think he’ll take it?”